 - Earn most of your personal income from participation in your art or sport

 Students wishing to apply for entrance into LEAP must first apply for admission to Quest.
 Students will only be considered for LEAP after they have been accepted to Quest.
 Please contact admissions if you have any questions.

 - Apply for admission

 - Secure acceptance to LEAP

-- Prepare a resume limited to two pages that includes:
+- Prepare a resume (maximum two pages) that includes:

-- List of accomplishments, awards, and results covering at least the past three years
+- List of your accomplishments, awards, and results covering at least the past three years

 - Podium finishes

 - Links to social media channels if you use these to promote yourself